 - Frequent and persistent trouble getting an erection

-- Frequent and persistent trouble keeping an erection
+- Frequent and persistent trouble keeping and maintaining an erection

 - Low libido